emca-it/Energy-Log-Server-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 System responds to the needs of today’s organizations by allowing identification of threats on the basis of a much larger amount of data, not always related to the security area as it is provided by traditional SIEM systems.

+Product contains deep expert knowledge about security posture.
+Using entire ecosystem of correlation rules, security dashboards with ability to create electronic documentation SIEM PLAN allows You to score the readiness of Your organization to prevent cyber-attacks.
+Embedded integration with MITRE ATT&CK quickly identifies unmanaged areas where Your organization potentially needs improvements.
+Security design will be measured and scored .
+Single screen will show You potential risk and the consequences of an attack hitting any area of the organization.

+Use SIEM Plan do prevent loss of reputation, data leakage, phishing or any other cyber-attack and stay safe.

 ## Alert Module

 ### Enabling the Alert Module